smile-on/plumbing/README.md

 I do not have luxury of time to spend on IT services every time I need to kick small demo.

 My main prototype platform is Linux headless servers.
 No promises for Windows.
+The exit_status is string; "ok" for return code 0 or error description otherwise.

 ## Use Cases